8-bit color

 8-bit color graphics are a method of storing image information in a computer's memory or in an image file, so that each pixel is represented by 8 bits (1 byte).
-The maximum number of colors that can be displayed at any one time is 256 or 28.
+The maximum number of colors that can be displayed at any one time is 256 per pixel or 28.

 Color quantization

 In order to turn a true color 24-bit image into an 8-bit image, the image must go through a process called color quantization.
 Color quantization is the process of creating a color map for a less color dense image from a more dense image.

 The simplest form of quantization is to simply assign 3 bits to red, 3 bits to green and 2 bits to blue, as the human eye is less sensitive to blue light.
 This creates a so called 3-3-2 8-bit color image, arranged like on the following table: